Where the Paradigm Shift Begins

 So how does this shift spread beyond the individual body network?

-This is but one example of how a hub within a government can work more systemically and efficiently to serve its citizens and the world.
+These are but a few examples of how a hub within a government can work more systemically and efficiently to serve its citizens and the world.
 Just imagine: when the military network of the world becomes self-aware of their assets, will they continue to fight and suffer the consequences of warfare?
 They may realize how we humans have invested so much time, money, and intelligence into technology we never wish to have to use (e.g., nuclear weaponry); and then they might choose, rather than fight and compete, to apply these assets to systemic relationships of peace and build a more sustainable world.

 Footnotes: